javiersuweijie/javiersuweijie.github.io/_posts/2017-6-15-Lazada-Product-Title-Challenge.md

 The n-gram model works great but it does not take semantics into account.
 Taking an unconcise title as an example, `Women Canvas Navy Style ID Credit Card Bag Girls Coin Bags Purse (Orange)`, we see multiple mentions of the term `purse` but in different ways like `coin bag`, `card bag`.
 My hunch is that maybe by using a better representation of words, we can capture these repeating concepts in a title.
 I downloaded a pre-trained GloVe model and ran it through a LSTM network with just 1 hidden layer.
 I decided to train both clarity and conciseness at the same thinking that the network will capture the relationships between the two labels.

-The results were not spetacular but nevertheless it was close to the ridge regression model above.
+The results were not spectacular but nevertheless it was close to the ridge regression model above.
 Changing the hyperparameters did not change the result by a large extent so I stuck with a hidden layer of 50 units.

 * clarity: 0.2130
-* Conciseness: 0.3555
+* conciseness: 0.3555

 From the data exploratory phase, I found out that categories play some role in predicting clarity.
 I decided to incorporate this information into a more complex network.
 I used keras to generate the following diagram.